BrenekH/encodarr/README.md

-# Project RedCedar Web
+# Project RedCedar

-Docker-based webapp for the handbrake-based [Project RedCedar](http://github.com/zPaw/project-redcedar)
+Docker-based webapp for encoding video files to the HEVC \(H.265\) standard.

 ## Docker Compose